SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 The results are presented in a dataframe, ordered by adjusted pvalues (FDR).
 The dataframe contains the log fold changes (logFC), the average expression (logCPM) for each genes which FDR is lower than the specified adjusted p-value threshold.
 You can also choose to to select one genes having an absolute log fold change over a certain constant.

- - Go to Differential Expression.
+ - Go to `Differential Expression`.
- - Choose "Conditions to compare for differential analysis".
+ - Choose `Conditions` to compare for differential analysis.
  - Use the Adjusted pvalue ( FDR ).
  - Absolute Log Fold Change ( Log2 ( Perturbation / Reference ) ) :.
  - DETECT DIFFERENTIALLY EXPRESSED GENES